everdark/linkedin-inbox-crawler/README.md

 ## Dependencies

 This is a Python 3 project.
+[Flask](http://flask.pocoo.org/) is used for the micro web service.
 The userscript is tested only on Chrome using Tampermonkey.

 ## To Do